sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 2: Create a user with the Global Administrator role

+In this task, you will create a new user account in Microsoft Entra ID and assign it the Global Administrator role.
+This user will be used to manage the integration and ensure you have sufficient permissions for the steps ahead.

 1. On **SEA-ADM1**, navigate back to the **Microsoft Entra ID** page in the Azure portal, from the left-hand navigation pane select **Users**.

     ![](media/azz22.png)